 Yep.
 I'm using that maritime classic: gray duct tape.

 Duct tape is a very temporary fix here though.
-It's not like back in east Texas where a good duct tape job outlives the automobile itself The sun's UV will eat that stuff in a matter of days here in the tropics.
+It's not like back in east Texas where a good duct tape job by an experienced red neck outlives the automobile itself.
+The sun's UV will eat that stuff in a matter of days here in the tropics.
 I still have to either fix or replace the wing mirror.

 I was fortunate in that La Gringa stepped out the door as I was writing this, and snapped a fresh sunset photo for me.
 This is as fresh as they come.